 Flower ice cubes (photo #5): Add small flowers to water.
 If you’re using them in drinks, be sure the flowers are organic (otherwise they have pesticides).

-Plain red or pink hearts: Add red fruit juice or pink lemonade to heart or conventional ice cube trays.
+Plain red or pink hearts: Add red fruit juice or pink lemonade to conventional ice cube trays.

 MORE USES FOR ICE CUBE TRAYS